grommet/react-desc/README.md

 ## Limitations

-Comments are automatically removed by most bundling tools out there (e.g. webpack).
-If you use `react-desc`, your component propTypes object will be bigger and it may affect the size of your bundle.
+`react-docgen` base documentation on comments, which are automatically removed by most bundling tools out there (e.g. webpack).
+This is not the case with `react-desc`.
+We augment the propTypes object with documentation and this can affect the size of your bundle.
 We recommend you to use [babel-plugin-transform-react-remove-prop-types](https://github.com/oliviertassinari/babel-plugin-transform-react-remove-prop-types) to remove unnecessary propTypes from production build, which is a good idea anyways.